 You get to wear a lot of different hats

 Designer, salesperson, marketer, promoter, project manager, accountant, IT support, developer, cleaner — just a few of the hats you’ll wear.
-So while you might spend a lot of time working from desks, it’s far from dull.
+So while you might spend a lot of time working from desks, it’s hardly dull.

 Sometimes you just want to wear your favourite hat

-At some point you’ll want to be a designer when you need to be a negotiator, or you’ll want to be using your sketchpad when you need to travel for a site visit.
+At some point you’ll want to be a designer when you need to be a negotiator, or you’ll want to be using your sketchpad when you need to travel for a meeting.
 Don’t ignore the other hats, no matter how strange the fit might initially seem.

 Doing the job you love

-How many of your friends and family truly love their jobs?
-How many of them are working purely to pay bills or support families?
+How many of your friends and family love their jobs?
+How many of them work solely to pay bills or support their families?
 I know how fortunate that makes me.

 Love gets tested